howset/inception/README.md

 - no confs here

 #### Using static page
-- Just click on the link in the homepage or go to `https://localhost/jumper`
+- Just click on the link in the homepage or go to `https://localhost/jumper` --> this link is made by the script that is run at the end of the makefile

 ### Redis cache
 - redis is a caching server plugin for wordpress that is setup in its own container but the connection has to be established from the worpress side.